-12.5 In the event that a Client Employee has a claim under Article 12.1, the Client Employee shall be entitled to recover material and immaterial damages that they suffered as a result of the relevant violation to the extent provided by UK Applicable Law.

-If Client Employees bring claims for damages under Article 12.1, the onus will be on the Client Employees to demonstrate that they have suffered damage, and to establish facts which show it is likely that the damage has occurred because of a violation of this Code.
-Subsequently, the ADP Delegated Entity will have the burden to prove that the damages suffered by the Client Employees due to a violation of this Code are not attributable to the relevant Group Company or a Subprocessor, or to assert other applicable defenses.
+Available 12.5 In the event that a Client Employee has a claim under Article 12.1, Client Remedies.
+Employee shall be entitled to compensation of any damages to the extent Burden of Proof provided by applicable EEA law. for Client If Client Employees bring claims for damages under Article 12.1, the onus will be Employees on the Client Employees to demonstrate that they have suffered damage, and to establish facts which show it is plausible that the damage has occurred because of a violation of this Code.
+Subsequently, the ADP Contracting Entity (or the ADP Delegated Entity, as applicable) will have the burden to prove that the damages suffered by the Client Employees due to a violation of this Code are not attributable to the relevant Group Company or a Subprocessor, or to assert other applicable defenses.